coleenquadros/configuration/README.md

 - `db.name` - The database name.
 - `db.user` - The master username for the database.
 - `db.password` - Password for the master DB user.

+##### Reset RDS database password

+To reset the password of an RDS instance, add the `reset_password` field to the RDS definition according to the instructions in [Manage RDS databases via App-Interface](#manage-rds-databases-via-app-interface-openshiftnamespace-1yml).

+Choose a value that represents a trace to why the password should be recycled (for example, a Jira ticket).

+Note: You do not need to remove the `reset_password` field from the RDS definition once the password was recycled.

 ##### Create RDS database from Snapshot